 When will we be able to set our course grade configurations?

 Grade system manager(s) can begin setting course grade configurations starting June 10, 2019.
-The configuration window will close approximately two weeks before your school’s first day of the new academic year.

 Will course grades from this current AY 18-19 school year be affected by the configurations?